How to Run an Accurate Credit Check on a Tenant in 6 Steps

 • Keeps unwanted applicants out.
 Perhaps an underqualified applicant was hoping to apply and you’d overlook their credit score.
 Asking questions now and letting them know you’ll pull their credit later helps deter them from even applying.

 • Gives you a comparison point.
 When it’s time to pull their credit report, you can compare that information to what they said on the application.
-If something doesn’t match, then they either lied (and you should reject them), or there’s something that needs to be clarified (and you should ask them).
+If something doesn’t match, they either lied (and you should reject them), or something needs to be clarified (and you should ask them).

-Landlords don’t have to trust the information given at this point as everything will be verified in later steps.
+Landlords don’t have to trust the information given at this point, as everything will be verified in later steps.
 However, since it’s such an easy step, all landlords should do this.

 warning